 8. Avoiding medications, supplements or other medical treatments that are indicated

 Autoimmune disease can be challenging to diagnose because it often presents as a collection of vague symptoms (such as fatigue, headaches, and muscle or joint aches).
 Too often these symptoms are dismissed as signs of getting insufficient sleep, working too hard, stress, being over- or underweight, or age.
 In fact, a survey performed by AARDA showed that the majority of patients later found to have serious autoimmune conditions had a difficult time obtaining a diagnosis: 45% of them were labeled hypochondriacs in the earliest stages of their illnesses.
 So, it’s no wonder that it’s so common for autoimmune disease sufferers who have discovered the therapeutic potential of the Autoimmune Protocol to want to fire their doctors, discontinue every steroid and DMARD and painkiller, and never walk into an exam room again.
 But, it’s really (really, really, really) important to be medically supervised as you’re making changes, to always discuss supplements and medications with a qualified health professional, and rather than eschewing all medical intervention, embracing the powerful tools that conventional medicine have to offer us with informed and judicious use of additional treatments and therapies.
 Medication is not failure.
 Requiring medical intervention doesn’t mean that you didn’t “AIP hard enough”, but it also doesn’t get you off the hook for making all those important healthy choices on a daily basis.
+And, if you aren’t seeing any improvement within 3 or 4 months on the Elimination Phase of the AIP (and you’re doing everything in this article), then it’s really important to find an advanced practitioner to work with to help identify underlying health challenges that are inhibiting your body from responding to all the good choices you’re making.
+See TPV Podcast Episode 338: Integrative, Functional or Naturopathic?

 9. Giving up too early (or never getting there in the first place)